• MORE ABOUT THE SINGING CAB DRIVER THAN YOU EVER WANTED TO KNOW

 My purpose is to entertain, provoke thought, encourage discussion, inspire solutions and stir to action.

-As The Singing Cab Driver I have achieved my goals in life.
+As The Singing Cab Driver I have pretty much achieved my goals in life.
 They are as follows:

 A. To never get a real job again.
 And

-I’m living that life and it’s even a goddamn musical!
+I’m living that life and it’s even a musical!

 I’ve enjoyed being The Singing Cab Driver for a third of a century.
 That’s right.
 Thirty three and a half years.
 I have personally engaged an audience of well over a hundred thousand people, one at a time.
 I spend so much of my time alone in the life of the mind that I’m delighted to personally share some with others.
 The only vacation I’ve had was my National Lampoon Pandemic Staycation, as I called it.
 I spent nineteen months alone in my apartment.
 It was glorious.
 Nowadays the taxi cab business barely pays for itself but I hang in there.
 Like Jeff Lebowski, the Dude, himself, I abide.